Did Stock Guru Jim Cramer Learn Anything From 2000 And 2008?

 For example, in 1999, many erroneously explained why profitless dot-com companies should not be valued the way that non-tech companies should be valued.
 The NASDAQ 100 Index (NASDAQ:QQQ) logged -80% in the 3/2000-9/2002 mauling.
 Others foolishly expressed why real estate’s lack of affordability in 2007 had no bearing on the direction of property prices.
 Home values logged -40% over the next three to four years.

 Fast forward to 2017.
-The current bullish run in stocks is the second-longest in history.
+The current bullish run in stocks is the second longest in history.
 P/E multiple expansion is the longest in history, rivaling the lead-in to the 1987 market crash and the dot-com fiasco at the turn of the century.
 Debt levels and leverage have rarely been this egregious, even at the onset of the Great Recession.
 Valuation extremes are as ugly as 1929.
 It leads me to wonder, did media darlings like Jim Cramer learn anything from 2000 and 2008?